elysiajs/documentation/docs/at-glance.md

     .listen(3000)
 ```

-The above code create a path parameter "id", the value that replace `:id` will be passed to `params.id` both in runtime and type without manual type declaration.
+The above code create a path parameter "id", the value that replaces `:id` will be passed to `params.id` both in runtime and type without manual type declaration.

 <Playground
     :elysia="demo2"